-Researchers in the Messing Lab use animal models to study molecular and circuit neuroadaptations to drugs of abuse that contribute to substance use disorders.
-We are also study animal models of co-morbid conditions that confer addiction risk such as anxiety and chronic pain.
-The overall goal is to identify drug targets and strategies that could lead to new treatments for substance use disorders.
-We use a variety of molecular and genetic approaches including gene targeting, transgenic expression, RNA interference, and transcriptome analysis, together with behavioral pharmacology and electrophysiology to identify molecules and circuits that drive maladaptive behaviors associated with substance misuse.
-Major contributions include determining that protein kinase C epsilon, protein kinase C delta, protein kinase M zeta, N-type voltage-dependent calcium channels, and the type 1 equilibrative nucleoside transporter regulate ethanol intoxication and self-administration in mice.
-Research on protein kinase C epsilon in particular has led to ongoing efforts to develop inhibitors of this enzyme as treatments for pain, anxiety, and alcohol use disorder.Header image: CRF expressing neurons (red) with PKC delta expressing neurons (center, green) and substance P immunoreactive fibers (right, green) in the rat central amygdala.
+Researchers in the Messing Lab study molecular and circuit adaptations to drugs of abuse that contribute to substance use disorders.
+We also study animal models of co-morbid conditions that confer addiction risk, such as anxiety and chronic pain.
+The overall goal is to identify drug targets and strategies that could lead to new treatments for substance use and related disorders.
+We use a variety of molecular (gene targeting, transgenic expression, RNA interference) and circuit mapping (electrophysiology, optogenetics, immunohistochemistry) techniques in rodents to study the role of specific signaling proteins and circuits in which they reside in regulating behavior.
+We also use systems-based computational strategies that compare gene expression signatures of disease and pharmaceuticals to repurpose approved drugs for treating substance use disorders.
+Major contributions include determining that protein kinase C epsilon, protein kinase C delta, protein kinase M zeta, N-type voltage-dependent calcium channels, and the type 1 equilibrative nucleoside transporter regulate alcohol intoxication and self-administration in mice.
+Research on protein kinase C epsilon in particular has led to ongoing efforts to develop an inhibitor of this enzyme as a non-opioid medication for chronic pain and a treatment for alcohol use disorder.Header image: CRF expressing neurons (red) with PKC delta expressing neurons (center, green) and substance P immunoreactive fibers (right, green) in the rat central amygdala.
 CeL,central nucleus, lateral subdivision; CeC, central nucleus, capsular subdivision; BLA, basolateral nucleus.
 (Images by Matt Pomrenze).